pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 ## Avatar Controller

+The avatar controller a the component on the same GameObject as the `UxrAvatar` component and is responsible for updating the avatar using all the functionality that it supports.

+While UltimateXR allows developers to create their own `UxrAvatarController` for added flexibility, most users will use the built-in `UxrStandardAvatarController` component, which provides access to important features like inverse kinematics (IK), grabbing, UI interaction, and more.

 ### Static Properties

 - `LocalStandardAvatarController`: This property attempts to retrieve the local avatar's controller, provided it uses the built-in `UxrStandardAvatarController` type.
-While UltimateXR allows developers to create their own `UxrAvatarController` for added flexibility, most users will use the built-in controller, which provides access to important features like inverse kinematics (IK), grabbing, UI interaction, and more.

 ### Properties